Emperor Yingzong of Ming: Closure of state mints

 In 1436, the Minister of Revenue proposed to buy out old banknotes and replace them with new ones covered in silver, but this proposal was ultimately unsuccessful.
 Around the same time, the government began to tolerate the use of coins in commerce, although their prohibition was not consistently enforced even before this time.
-While the use of coins was officially not allowed until 1436, in response to a petition from a prefect of Guangxi, the government had actually stopped the production of coins in either 1433 or 1436.
+While the use of coins was officially not allowed until 1436, following a petition from a prefect of Guangxi, the government had actually stopped the production of coins in either 1433 or 1436.

 The lifting of the ban on the use of silver and copper coins in trade is a good example of the functioning of Ming legislation.
 Changes to laws were typically made based on petitions from mid-level officials (such as prefects) who requested exceptions for their areas of jurisdiction.
 After the Emperor's approval, which was published in the official gazette, such exceptions could be seen by other authorities as a precedent for establishing a new procedure and could be further expanded based on analogy.
 In this case, a request for permission to use copper coins as currency in one prefecture led to the legalization of not only copper coins, but also silver, throughout the country.

 With the closure of the mints, the shortage of coins worsened over time.
 (Note: The state production of coins was not resumed until 1503.)
 Entrepreneurs responded to the demand for coins by producing them privately, which was illegal.
 Despite the efforts of disgruntled officials in Beijing, they were unable to suppress this private production, but they also failed to take measures to restore the state's coin production.